-Following assessment, readmission was indicated for 50 of 117 (42.7%) events, corresponding to 35 of 56 patients (62.5%) who visited the ER.
-A total of 25 patients had one readmission, 7 two readmissions, 1 three readmissions, and 2 had four readmissions.
+Following assessment readmission was indicated for 50 of 117 (42.7%) events, corresponding to 35 of 56 patients (62.5%) who visited the ER: 25 patients had one readmission, seven had two readmissions, one had three readmissions, and two had four readmissions.

 The indication for readmission and the temporal distribution over the study period are summarized in table 2.
-The likelihood of unscheduled readmission increased from 10.2% (10/98) at 30 days to 22.4% (22/98) at 90 days.
-Readmission was indicated for all fever and jaundice cases, and for most cases of laboratory changes, abdominal pain or diarrhea.
-Overall, infection (50%) was the most common cause of readmission over the study period.
-During the first 90 days after discharge, the most common infectious complication was bacterial pneumonia, and cholangitis during later periods.
-Interestingly, no patients were readmitted due to suspected rejection.
+The likelihood of unscheduled readmission increased from 10.2 % (10/98) at 30 days to 22.4 % (22/98) at 90 days.
+Readmission was indicated for all fever and jaundice cases, and for most cases of laboratory changes, abdominal pain, or diarrhea.
+Overall, infection (50 %) was the most common cause of readmission over the year the study lasted.
+During the first 90 days after discharge the most common infectious complication was bacterial pneumonia, and in later periods it was cholangitis.
+Interestingly, no patients were readmitted for suspected rejection.